stackforge/tripleo-ansible/Troubleshooting.rst

       `os-collect-config --force --one`

-    * Return to the controller node that you were logged into previously, and using the instancce IDs obtained previously, take the following steps.
+    * Return to the controller node that you were logged into previously, and using the instance IDs obtained previously, take the following steps.

       * Execute `nova reset-state --active <instance-id>`